-Before you receive LOQTORZITM, tell your health care provider about all of your medical conditions, including if you:
+Before receiving LOQTORZI, tell your healthcare provider about all of your medical conditions, including if you:

-- have immune system problems such as Crohn's disease, ulcerative colitis, or lupus - have received an organ transplant or have received or plan to receive a bone marrow (stem cell) transplant that uses donor stem cells (allogeneic) - have received radiation treatment in your chest area - have a condition that affects your nervous system, such as myasthenia gravis or Guillain-Barré syndrome - are pregnant or plan to become pregnant.
-LOQTORZITM can harm your unborn baby.
-If you are able to become pregnant, your health care provider should do a pregnancy test before you start treatment with LOQTORZITM.
-Use effective birth control during treatment and for at least 4 months after your final dose of LOQTORZITM.
-Tell your health care provider right away if you think you may be pregnant or you become pregnant during treatment with LOQTORZITM - are breastfeeding or plan to breastfeed.
-It is not known if LOQTORZITM passes into your breast milk.
-Do not breastfeed during treatment with LOQTORZITM and for 4 months after your final dose of LOQTORZITM
+- have immune system problems such as Crohn's disease, ulcerative colitis, or lupus - have received an organ transplant - have received or plan to receive a stem cell transplant that uses donor stem cells (allogeneic) - have received radiation treatment to your chest area - have had a condition that affects your nervous system, such as myasthenia gravis or Guillain-Barré syndrome - are pregnant or plan to become pregnant.
+LOQTORZI can harm your unborn baby.

+Females who are able to become pregnant:

+- Your healthcare provider should do a pregnancy test before you start treatment with LOQTORZI. - You should use an effective method of birth control during your treatment and for 4 months after your last dose of LOQTORZI.
+Talk to your healthcare provider about birth control methods that you can use during this time. - Tell your healthcare provider right away if you think you may be pregnant or if you become pregnant during treatment with LOQTORZI. - are breastfeeding or plan to breastfeed.
+It is not known if LOQTORZI passes into your breast milk.
+Do not breastfeed during treatment and for 4 months after the last dose of LOQTORZI.

-Tell your health care provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.